eikek/docspell/modules/microsite/docs/doc/joex.md

 and no job is waiting in the queue, joex will sleep until notified again.
 It will also periodically notify itself as a fallback.

+## Task vs Job

+Just for the sake of this document, a task denotes the code that has to be executed or the thing that has to be done.
+It emerges in a job, once a task is submitted into the queue from where it will be picked up and executed eventually.
+A job maintains a state and other things, while a task is just code.

 ## Scheduler and Queue

 The scheduler is the part that runs and monitors the long running